SciML/DiffEqDocs.jl/docs/src/tutorials/sde_example.md

 u₀=1/2
 f(t,u) = α*u
 g(t,u) = β*u
-Δt = 1//2^(4) #The initial timestepping size.
+dt = 1//2^(4) #The initial timestepping size.
 It will automatically assigned if not given. tspan = [0,1] # The timespan.
 This is the default if not given.
 ```